top of page

 • Lupus flares

-• Certain IV bone medications such as pamidronate (Aredia)
+• Certain IV bone medications: Such as pamidronate (Aredia).

-• JAK inhibitor medications and some cancer immunotherapies
+• JAK inhibitor medications and some cancer immunotherapies.

-• Sustained inflammation from any cause
+• Sustained inflammation from any cause.

-If you are of African descent and need any of these medications, tell your doctor about your family history of kidney disease.
+DR. VYAS SAYS: If you are of African descent and need any of these medications, tell your doctor about your family history of kidney disease.
 That one conversation could change your care plan.

 What Are the Warning Signs?

-• Swelling in the legs, ankles, or around the eyes
+• Swelling in the legs, ankles, or around the eyes.

-• High blood pressure that is difficult to control
+• High blood pressure that is difficult to control.

-• An abnormal kidney function test (creatinine, eGFR) found on routine bloodwork
+• An abnormal kidney function test (creatinine, eGFR) found on routine bloodwork.

 Frequently Asked Questions